Anyone accused of a sex crime will face a great deal of uncertainty and will likely have a lot of questions.

-However, because a conviction carries serious consequences, a person accused or charged with a sex crime should talk to an experienced criminal defense attorney as soon as possible.
+However, because a conviction carries serious consequences, a person accused or charged with a sex crime should contact an experienced Minnesota criminal sexual conduct defense attorney as soon as possible.

 Assault Vs Battery Under Minnesota Law

-In general, assault and battery are two separate crimes.
+In general, assault and battery are two separate crimes in Minnesota.
 Typically, assault involves a threat of any violence that causes fear of physical harm.

 On the other hand, battery is the physical act itself.
 For example, a threat to punch someone is assault, while the punch is the battery.

 Minnesota criminal law does not divide the two into separate crimes.
 In Minnesota, you can face a relatively similar criminal charge for physically attacking someone as you would if you threatened to assault someone.

 On the other hand, threatening violence with the intent to terrorize a person is a separate crime.
 There are subtle differences in the law between a threat and a physical act that can drastically change the type of criminal charge you may face.

 Some states also use assault and battery to define sex crimes.

 When this is the case, sexual assault typically involves less severe behavior, such as non-consensual sexual touching.
 Sexual battery, on the other hand, generally refers to more serious criminal behavior, up to or including rape.

 Minnesota Sexual Assault Laws